iukadike/blog/_posts/2023-09-10-format-string-attack.md

 #print(f"size of content before shellcode = {len(content)}")    # 530 = 0x212
 ```

-I use this block of code to initially print the offset form the start of the payload where the shellcode will reside in memory.
-After running the program, I get a value of 513.
+I use this block of code to initially print the offset from the start of the payload, where the shellcode will reside in memory.
+After running the program, I got a value of 513.
 I can now do the following:
 - determine the shellcode address by adding the offset to the buffer address.
 - use the calculated address to build the format specifiers